KratosMultiphysics/CoSimIO/docs/model_part/model_part_cpp.md

 ### Interface for distributed ModelParts (MPI)
 The following interface is provided for `ModelPart`s that are distributed over several processes in MPI-parallel computations.

-Ghost nodes that are local in other partitions can be created like this:
+Ghost nodes that are local in another partition can be created like this:
 ```c++
 CoSimIO::Node& ghost_node = model_part.CreateNewGhostNode(
     1,    // Id